 Questions regarding course concepts or material can be discussed with course-specific Teaching Assistants, who are available at select times each week.
-Workshops or special help sessions are also offered by the Mathematics Learning Centre throughout each semester.
-As well, students registered in any mathematics course are encouraged to use the Learning Centre as space for independent or group study.
+Workshops or special help sessions are also sometimes offered by the Mathematics Learning Centre throughout each semester.
+As well, students registered in any mathematics or statistics course are encouraged to use the Learning Centre as space for independent or group study.

 Location: Mackenzie Chown Complex, J-block , Room 434 (MC J 434)